icinganalysis/icinganalysis.github.io/content/thermodynamics.md

 #Thermodynamics Thread

+This thread will focus on the use of thermodynamic heat and mass balance.
+There may be some over-lap with ice protection, but ice protection systems will not be detailed herein.

 Hardy, J. K.: An Analysis of the Dissipation of Heat in Conditions of Icing from a Section of the Wing of the C-46 Airplane.
 NACA-TR-831, 1945.
 (Formerly NACA-ARR-4I11a.)

 Hardy, J. K.: Kinetic Temperature of Wet Surfaces A Method of Calculating the Amount of Alcohol Required to Prevent Ice, and the Derivation of the Psychrometric Equation.
 NACA-ARR-5G13, 1945.